 I think most parents have been frustrated at some point in time when it comes to baby sleep.
 There are many sleep-training methods out there.
 Choosing “the best” sleep-training method can be confusing.
-I know when I was sleep-training Madi – implementing the sleep-training techniques turned out to be more difficult than I anticipated.
+I know when I was sleep-training Madi and George – implementing the sleep-training techniques turned out to be more difficult than I anticipated.
 For all the parents out there who are thinking of baby sleep training, here are some tips before you start out:

 Do your research and see a physician before you start sleep-training: